Meldindavidsabu/QuizSite-Django/README.md

-# QuizSite - A Django-based Quiz Application
+# QuizWorld - A Django-based Quiz Application

 ## Overview
 QuizSite is a web-based quiz application built with Django.
 Users can register or log in to access a variety of quiz categories.
 Upon selecting a category, random questions are presented from the database.
 After completing the quiz, the user can view their score.